korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 First, we'll run this code as it is.
 We're interested in the last statement of the output.
 And that gives us the last output statement, *Watching an Adventure!*.
-Now, let's test a ScienceFiction movie, making the type a *S*, and the title Star-Wars.
+Now, let's test a ScienceFiction movie, making the type an *S*, and the title Star-Wars.
 And that gives us the output:
 *Watching a Science Fiction Thriller!*.
 Ok, those are a few ways to test the runtime type of object in our code.